haddasbronfman/cloudland-otel-workshop/README.md

 Until now we used a collector and a backend (Jaeger) that run on an already prepared AWS machine I created for you.
 Now let's see how to run both the collector and Jaeger locally on your machine using docker.

 1. Copy this file to `otelWorkshop/src/otel-config.yaml`.
-This is a configuration file for the open telemetry collector.
+This is a configuration file for the OpenTelemetry collector.

     ```yaml
     # otel-config.yaml